wakabayashiryo/ESP8266/libraries/WiFimanageOTA/README.md

         ![](./img/OTAdisplay.png)
         After complete to upload,ESP8266 makes to restart program.

+        - **NOTE**
-        **NOTE:WiFi Configuration will be saved at EEPROM, setupping WiFi configuration will be unnecessary again**
+            1. **WiFi Configuration will be saved at EEPROM, setupping WiFi configuration will be unnecessary again**
+            1. **When Writing Flash memory into ESP01S via UART, Must setup 1MB of Flash size**
+            1. **And when OTA uploading, boot mode musy make to be UART mode**

 - ## Default Specifications